 While we’re on the subject of cannabis legality, dispensary owners must know Michigan’s cannabis purchase limits.
 First and foremost, dispensaries can only sell recreational marijuana to customers over the age of 21.
 Medical marijuana patients must be at least 18-years-old and have a valid MMJ license.

-Adult users of cannabis in Michigan are not subject to a daily purchase cap; instead, the daily maximum is 2.5 ounces per transaction.
-The daily limit for medical patients (or their carers) is 2.5 ounces.
+Michigan allows adults to buy 2.5 oz of marijuana flower or 15 g of cannabis concentrate per day.
 In total, recreational users could have 10 oz of cannabis flower in their home at any given time.
 Residents could also cultivate up to 12 cannabis plants indoors.

 These limits are the same for qualifying MMJ patients and caregivers.
 However, there may be case-by-case differences depending on each patient’s prescription.